Crime & Police

 “I want Leroy to see my face.
 I want him to see the anguish that he’s put us through,” Dubberstein says.
 “But mainly, I want KJ to have a face in the courtroom.
 I want to stand up for him, because he can’t do it.
 I want to be that face for him, even as hard as it’s going to be.”

 Dubberstein last spoke to her son in May 2022.
-After a few weeks of not being able to reach him, she hired a private investigator to track Beaman down and launched a Facebook account dedicated to his disappearance, she says.
+After a few weeks of not being able to reach him, she hired a private investigator to track down Beaman and launched a Facebook account dedicated to his disappearance, she says.
 The search was fruitless.
 But nearly one year later, in April 2023, a tipster messaged the Facebook account, telling Dubberstein they knew what happened to her son.

 Beaman, 36, had been killed and encased in concrete inside the crawl space of an Aurora condo, said the tipster, later identified as a neighbor of one of the suspects.
 Police soon found Beaman’s body at the home of Crawford’s former girlfriend, Casie Bock.
 Crawford and Bock were arrested shortly after.